isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🔑 Conclusion**: The weights are an emergent property of the system's dynamics, not an ad-hoc parameter.
 They reflect the relative importance of each key for maintaining the overall conscious state.

-### ❓ 5-14.
-What are the application scenarios for clinical anesthesia monitoring?
+### ❓ 問題 5-14：問題 5-14：問題 5-14：What are the application scenarios for clinical anesthesia monitoring?

 **💡 Answer:**